 Corporate planning and reporting

-- The Business Continuity Plan includes processes for identifying and assessing risks and contingency plans for events that disrupt normal IGT office operations.
+- The Business Continuity Plan includes processes for identifying and assessing risks and contingency plans for events that could disrupt normal IGT office operations.

 - Security Risk Management is managed in accordance with the requirement of the Australian Government Protective Security Policy Framework.

 - Risk assessments are to be reviewed annually as part of the process of applying for insurance renewal.
-The program is based on the Risk Management Standard AS/NZS ISO 31000:2009 and will measure the IGT’s performance in implementing risk management processes and policies against the national benchmark.
+The programme is based on the Risk Management Standard AS/NZS ISO 31000:2009 and will measure the IGT’s performance in implementing risk management processes and policies against the national benchmark.